tarkaai/autolearn/docs/PRD.md

 ## 7. Open Questions

-1. Should persistence be in-memory only, JSON files, or a lightweight database?
+1. Should persistence be limited to SQLite, or should we support additional database options?
 2. What level of sandboxing is required for safe code execution?
 3. Should skills be Python-only or support multiple languages?